arrayfire/afQuantumSim/README.md

 ### Medium Priority
 * Restructure the code to support more qubits and test

-* Implement deferral of simulation (currently the addition of matrix requires a matrix multiplication on the spot)

 * Implement an optimizer that, using the deferral of simulation, finds optimizations of the circuit created (removal of gates that cancel each other, combine the addition of the same gate multiple times in a pre-generated matrix)

-* Implement tests for new features

 ### Low Priority
-* Implement rotation operations: `ROTx`, `ROTy`, `ROTz`

 * Implement a way to regenerate the state of individual qubits from the global state

 * Restructure the implementation of the visualization of gates

+### Scrapped

+* Implement the addition of same gate multiple times with ranges to decrease computation

 ## Bugs
 * To report...